OutrunBuild/Gitbook-Doc/targets-audience.md

 * **Startup Teams:** Teams looking to raise significant community funding (ongoing revenue streams).
 * **Airdrop Campaigns:** Project teams that wish to distribute airdrops through FFLaunch while maintaining user engagement.

-### **Memeverse (Meme LaunchPad):**
+### **Memeverse (Meme Launch And Staking):**

-* **Low-Risk MemeCoin Investors:** Users tired of the high risks of traditional Memecoins, looking to invest in MemeCoins with controlled and relatively lower risk.
+* **Low-Risk Memecoin Investors:** Users tired of the high risks of traditional Memecoins, looking to invest in Memecoins with controlled and relatively lower risk.
-* **MemeCoin Players Seeking Native Yield:** Users who want to earn DeFi native yield while participating in MemeCoin gameplay.
+* **Memecoin Players Seeking DeFi Yield:** Users who want to earn DeFi yield while participating in Memecoin gameplay.
-* **MemeCoin Community Creators:** Creators looking to earn ongoing revenue to support the operation of the MemeCoin community.
+* **Memecoin Community Creators:** Creators looking to earn ongoing revenue to support the operation of the Memecoin community.
-* **Referral Promoters:** Users who want to earn commissions by promoting MemeCoin trades, utilizing the promotional links and reward mechanisms provided by Memeverse.
+* **Referral Promoters:** Users who want to earn commissions by promoting Memecoin trades, utilizing the promotional links and reward mechanisms provided by Memeverse.

 Each module caters to different needs and preferences, leveraging its unique design and features to offer value and opportunities to various users within the Outrun ecosystem.